mhagiwara/100-nlp-papers/README.md

 This list is far from complete or objective, and is evolving, as important papers are being published year after year.
 Please let me know via [pull requests](https://github.com/mhagiwara/100-nlp-papers/pulls) and [issues](https://github.com/mhagiwara/100-nlp-papers/issues) if anything is missing.

-Also, I didn't try to include links to original papers since it is a lot of work to keep dead links up to date.
-I'm sure you can find most (if not all) of the papers listed here via a single Google search by their titles.

 A paper doesn't have to be a peer-reviewed conference/journal paper to appear here.
 We also include tutorial/survey-style papers and blog posts that are often easier to understand than the original papers.

 ## Machine Learning